Blogging forums can give your SEO and exposure a boost.

 By the end of my first visit to Snapzu, I had 650 experience points and only need 1,000 for a level promotion!

 Wealthy Affiliate is a platform to learn affiliate marketing and provide you the environment where you can get all the tools, websites, hosting, training, coaching and interact support to create and grow a business within the affiliate marketing world.
 It’s not a forum by itself.
 Wealthy Affiliate presently has a community of about 1.3 million members.
-Wealthy Affiliate is free to join, but you can upgrade to a premium plan.
+Wealthy Affiliate is free to join for seven days, but then you can upgrade to a premium plan.
+You can still read the content, but after seven days, you won’t be able to post or interact with the members.

 Update: Since writing this post, I found a source that reports unethical practices by the Wealthy Affiliate Forum.